 Articles that are published in a peer-reviewed journal are included.
-Conference abstracts, conference papers, (clinical) trial registrations, letters to the editor and dissertations are excluded, as they are generally not subjected to peer review.
+Conference abstracts, conference papers, (clinical) trial registrations and dissertations are excluded, as they are not subjected to peer review.

 Publication language

 By default, CEBaP only selects articles published in English.
 Depending on the project, additional publication languages may be included as well.